Corneal Abrasion Treatment in India - Cost, Best Hospitals & Top Surgeons

 Some corneal abrasions may take up to three days to heal, but the vast majority will be OK within only 24 hours.
 However, it may take up to five days if the corneal abrasion is very severe, affecting more than half of the cornea's surface.
 The epithelium may attempt to grow back in an asymmetrical pattern during this period.

 Do not operate a motor vehicle or equipment if you have a corneal abrasion or if you have had an eye patch put on.
-Using just one eye, you can have problems determining distances.
+With just one eye, you can have problems determining distances.
 Wear sunglasses or remain inside if you have light sensitivity in your eyes.